 Newly-appointed Hogwarts headmistress Minerva McGonagall was experiencing one of the most challenging weeks of her life.
 She was simultaneously overseeing two massive projects: the rebuilding of the Hogwarts castle, and the restructuring of the Hogwarts curriculum.
-If you had told her a month ago that rebuilding a castle would be the easier of two tasks, she would have thought you were confunded.
+If you had told her a month ago that rebuilding the castle would be the easier task, she would have thought you were confunded.
 Now, she thought grimly, she would rather repair two castles than restructure a school program.

 The reason that rebuilding the castle wasn’t as big a headache as Minerva had feared was that the Hogwarts staff had plenty of help.
 The Ministry of Magic sent an army of builders for the rough work.
 The finish work, coordinated by Professor Flitwick, was handled by scores of volunteers.
 Neville Longbottom, Hannah Abbott, Padma and Parvati Patil, Anthony Goldstein, Michael Corner, and Dean Thomas had all stayed to help, joined by an ever-growing number of alumnae like Charlie Weasley, Marcus Flint, and Penelope Clearwater.
 Nirav and Shukla Patil were there, along with David Goldstein, Amos Diggory, and many more members of the Wizarding community.

 It was barely dawn, and yet the grounds were already filled with workers.
-Watching the activity from her tall, narrow office windows, Minerva wished the tasks she faced that morning were as easy as choosing the expression for a gargoyle.
+Watching the activity from her tall office windows, Minerva wished the tasks she faced that morning were as easy as choosing the expression for a gargoyle.
 (Fierce, of course.)
 Unfortunately, she had quite a few difficult academic and logistical decisions to make.
-Voldemort’s year in power had disrupted nearly everyone’s education.
+Voldemort’s reign had disrupted nearly everyone’s education.
 In the coming year, Hogwarts had to accommodate students who were both older and younger than usual.